 What are the mental health reasons that you should be journaling?
 Sure, we’ve heard it recommended that we should be journaling, but is it actually a worthwhile practice?
 Today’s blog gets into it!

 Does the world around you feel complex and difficult to process?
+Are you feeling lost in life?
 What about the world within you?
 Our emotions can be overwhelming to experience alongside life, dealing with mental health concerns, or while supporting others through their daily activities.
 For so many of us, we are wearing too many hats to dedicate the energy throughout the day to give space to meaningful reflection of our own.
 So how can you create that space?
 Our suggestion: write your way through it in a journal.
 Do it for yourself; do it for your mental health.

 It’s standard practice over the course of an interaction to ask, “How are you?” but how often do you turn that question inward?
 Considering your own well-being in a deeply honest way can feel uncomfortable or even overwhelming.
 Perhaps you’re not sure where to begin or how to facilitate that reflection on how you’re truly doing.
 Still, we know one thing: journaling can positively impact our efforts to support our mental health, especially when used to complement the healing offered through individual therapy sessions.
 Many of our clinicians here at Awakened Path swear by this practice and know intimately the power of putting pen to page.
 So let’s take a look at where to begin- and the mental health reasons you should be journaling today.

 One of the most appealing things about establishing a journaling routine is the high degree of adaptability in every way.
 Not only can you change the way you journal at any point in your journaling endeavor, but the ways you can establish your process are nearly infinite.
 Your journal can take any form you need.